Everything about nuts

 Conclusion

 The cashew tree is a beautiful, fascinating tree that produces the seeds we know and love.
-The fact that cashews grow attached to a stem ( that people call apples) makes them very unusual.
+The fact that cashews grow attached to a stem (which people call apples) makes them very unusual.

 Hopefully, you enjoyed learning about this tree, its origins, and where it grows.
 The next time you eat a cashew nut, you will remember its life cycle.